nijnstein/BLAST-Documentation/README.md

 - Integrates with DOTS
 - Uses BURST function pointers to connect to basic functionality in its environment.
 - Seperation of code, data and stack
-- Editor/Build time functionality to convert scripts into bursted function pointers with no difference in usage to the developer but with native performance.
-- SSMD mode, executes multiple script with simular controlflow but different data at once as if they were vectors
+- SSMD mode, executes multiple script with simular controlflow but different data at once as if they were vectors. **Current no control flow support**
-- Hybrid register/stackbased interpretor
 - Interpretation is BURST compatible.
 - Unmatched performance.